 - We have a vision : the universal recognition of women in photography – past, present and future.

-- We aim to shine a light on inspirational visual artists, build a unique resource to bring these pioneers to the foreground, and encourage diverse representation within the field of photography.
+- We are building a unique resource to shine a light on inspirational visual artists, to bring these pioneers to the foreground, and encourage diverse representation within the field of photography.

 - We believe in creativity, curiosity and community.

 Heroines worldwide are using photography to change perceptions of women by

 - challenging the way we see the world

 - highlighting inequality and examining difficult social issues

 (i) to advance art for the general public, particularly (but not exclusively) in photography and the visual arts, in particular by the exhibition and promotion of, and creating access to, women in photography; and

 (ii) to advance the education of the general public, by increasing the public’s knowledge and understanding of photography and in doing so to promote the highest standards of achievement in photography in order to encourage public knowledge and appreciation of photography, in particular (but not exclusively) the contribution of women in photography.